trinodb/trino/docs/src/main/sphinx/connector/kinesis.rst

 but cannot create streams or push data into existing streams.

-To configure the Kinesis connector, create a catalog properties file ``etc/catalog/kinesis.properties`` with the following contents, replacing the properties as appropriate:
+To configure the Kinesis connector, create a catalog properties file ``etc/catalog/kinesis.properties`` (in ``/etc/trino/catalog`` for Docker) with the following contents, replacing the properties as appropriate:

 .. code-block:: text